Our Successes (2018–2026)

 Crippling the Global Cockfighting Crime Syndicate

 Through our Animal Fighting Is the Pits campaign, affiliates of the Center helped pass the Parity in Animal Cruelty Enforcement (PACE) Act of 2018, outlawing cockfighting in all U.S. jurisdictions — including the U.S. territories.
-We disrupted a multi-billion-dollar network spanning Puerto Rico to Mexico to Guam to the Philippines, which relied on U.S.-sourced fighting birds.
-Our legal team has since defended the federal anti-fighting law in six federal court victories, locking in this nationwide prohibition and allowing us and federal law enforcement to zero in on trafficking of fighting birds to more than 30 nations.
-Our undercover investigators work with law enforcement to break up cockfighting derbies throughout the nation and to trigger arrests of lawmakers involved in this malicious cruelty.
+With that lawmaking and with our investigations, we’ve broken up dozens of cockfighting derbies in progress, stirred a massive increase in animal fighting arrests, and disrupted a multibillion-dollar network spanning Puerto Rico to Mexico to Guam to the Philippines, which relied on U.S.-sourced fighting birds.
+Korean Air halted direct shipment of roosters to the Philippines, and we are seeking policies from that airline and others to stop shipping any adult roosters to nations with major cockfighting activities.
+Our legal team has since defended the federal anti-fighting law in six federal court victories, locking in the territorial animal-fighting strictures on animal fighting.

 Dismantling the Big Cat Pet Trade